Quick Tips for Logistics Professionals

 Vehicle exports: customs changes in 2026

-In practice, garages and dealers can no longer manage their exports on their own, and must appoint a registered customs representative (RDE) to handle customs formalities and monitor the export of vehicles.
+In practice, garages and dealers can no longer manage their exports on their own, and must appoint a Registered Customs Representative (RCR) to handle customs formalities and monitor the export of vehicles.

 The customs broker: an indispensable partner in 2026